-I have been homeschooling my children for twenty nine years and have just discovered the new unschooling concept of strewing.
+I had been homeschooling my children for twenty nine years when I discovered the new unschooling concept of strewing.

-Most of you young whipper snapper unschoolers today will undoubtedly know more about this than I, but bear with me.
+Well, no doubt, most of you young whipper snapper unschoolers today will know more about this topic than I do, but bear with me.

-From what I understand, Sandra Dodd invented strewing.
+From what I understand, a woman named Sandra Dodd invented this homeschooling/unschooling teaching technique.

-Apparently Strewing is the technique of leaving toys, manipulatives, articles, books, information, and other such learning materials laying around for the children to discover on their own!
+Apparently Strewing is when you leave toys, manipulatives, articles, books, information, and other such learning materials laying around for the children to discover on their own!

-The point is for them to delightfully learn the lesson that each item offers!
+The point is for them to delightfully learn the lesson that each item has to offer them!

-Taking advantage of natural learning experiences such as nature walks, trips to the beach, visits to museums and zoos, and going shopping, and such where children are exposed to and can discover the educational value of the experience is also considered strewing, I believe.
+Purposely planning natural learning experiences such as nature walks, trips to the beach, visits to museums and zoos, and going shopping, and such where children are exposed to and can discover the educational value of the experience are also examples of strewing, I do believe.